PolinaPavlovich/CONCLUS/README.md

-# CONCLUS
+# CONCLUS: from CONsensus CLUSters to a meaningful CONCLUSion

-CONCLUS (CONsensus CLUStering) is a tool for robust clustering and positive marker features selection.
+CONCLUS is a tool for robust clustering and positive marker features selection.
 The motivation was to create a user-friendly tool for scRNA-seq data which can distinguish not only cell types from different tissues but also characterize heterogeneity within a tissue or capture in detail stages of a differentiation process.
 Most of the existing tools offer only one clustering solution when a slight change of